Turning Technology Into Customer Demand

 • Turning Market Needs into Market Requirements

-• Questions:: Who is the market?
+• Questions: Who is the market?
 What would meet the market?
 What would change the market?

 • Activities: Market requirement documentation; competitive benchmarking; pricing strategy